Robin Winters

 Robin Winters (born 1950 in Benicia, California) is an American conceptual artist and teacher based in New York.
-Winters is known for creating solo exhibitions containing an interactive durational performance component to his installations, sometimes lasting up to two months.
-As an early practitioner of Relational Aesthetics Winters has incorporated such devices as blind dates, double dates, dinners, fortune telling, and free consultation in his performances.
-Throughout his career he has engaged in a wide variety of media, such as performance art, film, video, writing prose and poetry, photography, installation art, printmaking, drawing, painting, ceramic sculpture, bronze sculpture, and glassblowing.
-Recurring imagery in his work includes faces, boats, cars, bottles, hats, and the fool.
+Winters teaches at the School of Visual Arts (SVA), in New York City.

 Early life and education

 Winters was born in Benicia, California, in 1950 to lawyer parents.
-As a child his hobby was collecting glass bottles found on the beach and under old buildings, which would later influence him as an artist.
-Winters attended Benicia High School until the end of his sophomore year.
-He then traveled to British Columbia to a take part in a Quaker school work-study program.
+Winters attended Benicia High School until the end of his sophomore year after which he traveled to British Columbia to a take part in a Quaker school work-study program.

-After traveling briefly to Alaska, Winters returned to Benicia in 1968.
-He worked in the Weldon Leather Tannery, the Allied Products Wire Wonder Utility Factory making laundry baskets, and the Clearwater Ranch in Cloverdale, where he was a live-in counselor for autistic children.
+After traveling briefly to Alaska, Winters returned to Benicia in 1968 and worked in the Weldon Leather Tannery, the Allied Products Wire Wonder Utility Factory making laundry baskets, and the Clearwater Ranch in Cloverdale, California, where he was a counselor for autistic children.

-Also in 1968, Winters had his first durational performance, entitled Norman Thomas Travelling Museum.
-The artist drove a Volkswagen bus decorated in collage, many of the images relating to current events and politics.
-Inside was what the artist described as a "reliquary" containing many objects, including a bottle collection.
-Winters took the van to shopping centers and even as far as Mexico.
+Also in 1968, Winters had his first art performance entitled Norman Thomas Traveling Museum in which Winters drove a Volkswagen bus decorated in collage which had many images relating to current events and current politics.
+Inside the bus was what Winters described as a "reliquary" containing many objects, including a bottle collection.

-Selected career
+Art career

+Winters is known for creating solo exhibitions containing an interactive performance art component to his installations.
+As an early practitioner of Relational Aesthetics, Winters has incorporated such devices as blind dates, double dates, dinners, fortune telling, and free consultation in his performances.
+Throughout his career he has engaged in a wide variety of media, such as performance art, film, video art, the writing of prose and poetry, photography, installation art, printmaking, drawing, painting, ceramic sculpture, bronze sculpture, and glassblowing.

+Recurring imagery in his work includes faces, boats, cars, bottles, hats, and the fool.
+Winters has been quoted as saying, "My work is about the interplay between the artist and viewer."